The Ultimate Guide to Group Discussion: Types, Skills & Success Secrets

 4. Conceptual topics

-The conceptual topics group discussion is a format where you are required to discuss a topic related to your field of study.
+The conceptual topics in GD is a format where you are required to discuss a topic related to your field of study.
 You have to prepare a list of questions you would like to ask.
 The interviewers will choose the best questions for you, which will be asked in an open-ended manner.

 In this kind of interview, you should never forget that it is not just about answering the questions but also listening to the answers of other candidates and giving your opinion.